Clifford Nass: Research and Books

 He was the author of three books: The Media Equation, Wired for Speech, and The Man Who Lied to His Laptop.
 He has also published over 150 papers in the areas of human-computer interaction, statistical methodology, and organizational theory.
-He was credited with the founding of the Computers are Social Actors paradigm.
+He was credited with the founding of the Computers are social actors (CASA) paradigm.
 Nass consulted on the design of over 250 media products and services for companies including Microsoft, Toyota, Philips, BMW, Hewlett-Packard, AOL, Sony, and Dell.

 Early HCI Work

 Nass’ early work was primarily in exploring ways people interacted with computers, particularly how those interactions are “fundamentally social” in nature.
 By identifying a social theme in people's interaction with computers, he was able to observe that humans project “agency” on computers, and thus people will interact with computers in the same ways as interacting with people.

 For example, he showed how people will observe the “politeness norm” and focus on the first application they are interacting with if another application interrupts them (such as a pop-up window).
 He also showed how computer users engender computers and interact with them differently based on whether the computer is perceived as male or female – preferring to hear praise from a male computer voice, or receive relationship and love advice from a female computer voice, as examples.
-His 1994 presentation at the SIGCHI conference titled “Computers are Social Actors” outlined these and other observations on human computer interaction that led to the Computers as Social Actors paradigm.
+His 1994 presentation at the SIGCHI conference titled “Computers are Social Actors” outlined these and other observations on human computer interaction that led to the Computers are social actors paradigm.